-By dealing with conflicts as early as possible, mediation and Alternate Dispute Resolution (ADR) processes can assist teams and individuals to discuss and resolve issues that have the potential to escalate into disputes and disrupt work teams and the organisation as a whole.
+By dealing with conflicts as early as possible, Mediation and Alternate Dispute Resolution (ADR) processes can assist teams and individuals to discuss and resolve issues that have the potential to escalate into disputes and disrupt work teams and the organisation as a whole.
+The use of an external trained mediator can often facilitate a resolution in a way that internal staff cannot.

 Working with teams to identify common values, goals and agreed behaviours, can assist in team building and help in addressing underlying conflicts and tensions.